EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Ghrian.md

 ## Stuaghach
 The Stuaghach is a medium-sized world covered in massive oceans and forested islands and small continents.

-The various landmasses of Stuagthach have mountains covered in crystal growths.
+The various landmasses of Stuaghach have mountains covered in crystal growths.

 Stuaghach once had a moon but it was replaced by a stellar keep known as the Crescent Keep.